 Satan tempted Eve and Jesus with pride.
-And he will tempt each of us with pride by appealing to our own selfish interests — to place them above God’s purposes.
+And he will tempt each of us with pride by appealing to our own selfish interests— prompting us to place them above God’s purposes.
 Be on the lookout!
-Christ said in direct response, “not my will, but Thy will be done.”
+Christ said in direct response, “yet not My will, but Yours be done” (Luke 22:42).
 May that be true with us as well.

 B. PRIDE’S INTERMEDIARIES

-The World, False Teachers (Weasels) and the Wicked, are the mediums Satan employs to manifest his influence via pride.
-Think of him as a drug-pusher, only he specializes in pride pushing.
+The World, False Teachers (Weasels), and the Wicked are the mediums Satan employs to manifest his influence via pride.
+Think of Satan as a drug pusher, only he specializes in “pride pushing.”
 He desperately wants you to inject his addictive toxin into your veins.
 Notice these three vehicles more closely:

 1. The World

 In 1 John 2:16 Scripture states: